Signed in as:

 School starts 9am

-Morning Tea 11am-11.30am
+Morning Tea 11am-11.40am

 School finish time 3pm

 Parents and members of the community are encouraged to come and support the school and classroom programmes.

 Our school patrol supervises the crossing in Gemstone Drive before and after school.
 Students and parents are asked to cooperate with the school patrol and use the crossing.
 For the safety of our students we ask that you do not use the car parking area as a set down/ pick up point.
 We also request that you park well clear of the crossing area, bus stops and yellow lines.

 Children have the opportunity to take part in Upper Hutt Cluster sporting events, these are usually for Years 4-6 students.
 Children are given the opportunity to opt in to these events and letters/information will be sent home to parents.